 There are over 10,000 plant species growing here, and the majority are perfectly suited to the local climate and terrain.
 Check the Myrtle Creek website as seminars and special events are frequently arranged.

-Learn more about growing citrus trees and other fruit in you garden, or get up to speed on “vertical gardening” techniques.
+Learn more about growing citrus trees and other fruit in your garden, or get up to speed on “vertical gardening” techniques.

 There are gourmet food tastings, live music events, and the opportunity to register for short courses on creating your own wreaths, holiday decorations, or even a miniature fairy garden.